thepeterstone/docs/pages/doc/proxies_configuring.md

 Even without additional customization the Wavefront proxy ingests metrics and forwards them to the Wavefront service in a secure, fast, and reliable manner.
 If needed, you can customize your proxy.

 * **Proxy configuration properties** allow you to changing how the proxy processes your data.
 For example, you can change ports or perform other advanced installation management.
-* **[Proxy preprocessor rules](proxies_preprocessor_rules.html** allow you to manipulate incoming metrics before they reach the proxy, for example, you could remove confidential text strings or replace unacceptable characters.
+* **[Proxy preprocessor rules](proxies_preprocessor_rules.html)** allow you to manipulate incoming metrics before they reach the proxy, for example, you could remove confidential text strings or replace unacceptable characters.
+* **Log files** might give information on what's going on.

 <a name="paths">
 ## Proxy File Paths